biruk-bereka/biruk-bereka/README.md

 - I’m currently available for new opportunities

-- I'm currently building API for a mobile banking project
+- I'm currently building estimator web app for startup company

 - 👯 I’m looking to collaborate on **Software Development Projects**